 2. The moment, you click on the offline test, it would open in the expanded view where you can make the changes you wish to make.

-3. You can change offline test title and update its description text.
+3. You can change offline test title and update its description text, as per your requirement.

 4. Your changes will be auto-saved.

-5. Click Date of the Test block to expand and change offline test start and end date.
+5. Click Date of the Test block to expand and change the offline test's start and end date.

 6. The Grading block allows you to configure the offline test score settings.
 You can define offline test grading typing (Summative or Formative) and map grade scheme and rubric as well to grade learner's submission using predefined grade schemes / rubrics.